ilya-zlobintsev/LACT/README.md

   (or `lact-git` from AUR for development builds).
 - Debian/Ubuntu/Derivatives: Download a .deb from
   [releases](https://github.com/ilya-zlobintsev/LACT/releases/).
-- Bazzite: Install with `ujust install-lact` to bypass flatpak sandbox issues.

   It is only available on Debian 12+ and Ubuntu 22.04+ as older versions don't ship gtk4.

+- **Bazzite**: Install with `ujust install-lact`.

+  This helper installs the Flatpak build **and** adds the over-clocking boot
+   option required for the `lactd` systemd service.
+It makes no changes to
+   Flatpak’s sandboxing or permissions.

 - Fedora: use the
   [Copr repository](https://copr.fedorainfracloud.org/coprs/ilyaz/LACT/), or
   download an RPM from